 - Drag and drop within the Gantt chart to modify plans in real time

+That’s it!
 You can also modify the date range displayed in your Gantt chart, sort by team member, and display both finished and unfinished tasks.
+Plus, Priority Matrix is specifically built for time management and task prioritization, so the tasks and items you add will automatically appear organized accordingly.

-Priority Matrix makes is easy to create and update Gantt charts.
+Priority Matrix makes it easy to create and update Gantt charts.
 Get started with your free trial today by signing up in the box below:

 Gantt Charts and Project Management